 So if your baby falls, remain calm.
 Most of the falls are not serious, but you should learn about warning signs and what to do when it happens.

 One pupil being larger than the other

 Cannot be awakened or is extremely difficult to wake him up

 Does your toddler find it hard to learn new words?
 Have you observed the environment he is exposed to when he learns?
-A new study found that too much background noise (TV, people talking or traffic blast) at home or school can make it difficult for toddlers to learn new words.
+A new study found that too much background noise (TV, people talking, or traffic blast) at home or school can make it difficult for toddlers to learn new words.

 The study, published in the journal Child Development, was led by researchers from the University of Wisconsin-Madison.
-It consisted of three experiments in which 106 children from 22 to 30 months took part in.
+It consisted of three experiments in which 106 children between 22 and 30 months old took part in.
 In the study, the toddlers were taught names of unfamiliar objects and then tested on their ability to recognize the objects when they were labeled.
 In order to understand how different levels of background noise affected the toddlers’ ability to learn, the team repeated the experiment with different amounts of background noise.